-With the confirmation of the management and the foregoing review by the Audit Committee covering all material controls, including financial, operational and compliance controls, and risk management functions of the Company and its subsidiaries for the financial year ended December 31, 2020, the Board concluded that effective and adequate risk management and internal control systems had been in operation.
+With the confirmation of management and the foregoing review by the Audit Committee covering all material controls (including financial, operational and compliance controls) as well as risk management functions of the Company and its subsidiaries for the financial year ended December 31, 2021, the Board concluded that effective and adequate risk management and internal control systems were in operation.

-The level of resources, staff qualifications and experience, training programs, and budget for the Company's internal audit, accounting and financial reporting functions were assessed and considered adequate.
+The level of resources, staff qualifications and experience, training programs, and budget for the Company's internal audit, accounting, and financial reporting functions were assessed and considered adequate.